George Mallory: The Alps

 At the beginning of August 1911, Mallory returned to the Alps with Irving and Tyndale.

 On 9 August, they reached the summit of Herbétet, by way of a first ascent of its Western Ridge.

 On 18 August, Irving, Mallory, and Tyndale reached the summit of Mont Maudit, via the third ascent of its Southeast Ridge, and Mont Blanc.
 In 1917, Mallory rewrote an impassioned account about the Maudit ascent.

 It was published in the Alpine Journal of 1918 and contained the question, "Have we vanquished an enemy?
 None but ourselves."

 In August 1912, Mallory undertook his sixth expedition to the Alps, along with Harold Porter and Hugh Pope.
 (Note: Hugh Pope (1889–1912) died in a mountaineering accident while climbing solo on Pic du Midi d'Ossau in the Pyrenees.)

 On 17 August, they established a new line on the West Face of Dent Blanche, graded 5.6–5.7.

-On 2 August 1919, Mallory and Porter set out from Montenvers and proceeded up the Mer de Glace to the Glacier de Trélaporte, from where they ascended a new route to the summit of Aiguille des Grands Charmoz, likely graded 5.7.
+On 2 August 1919, Mallory and Porter set out from Montenvers and ascended the Mer de Glace up to the Glacier de Trélaporte.

+From there they took a new route to the summit of Aiguille des Grands Charmoz, likely graded 5.7.

 Three days later, they climbed a new route to the summit of Aiguille du Midi, at 3842 m.

 This route, rectified by the climber Jean-Louis Urquizar in 1971, is now known as Rectified Mallory-Porter, totalling 1530 m in elevation gain and graded approximately 5.8–5.9.